mennylevinski/mennylevinski/README.md

 ## 💡 New Release

-Please consider checking and rating my newly released cybersecurity tool [Secuditor Free](https://github.com/secuditor/secuditor-free), a diagnostic & forensic solution for Windows.
+[Secuditor Free](https://github.com/secuditor/secuditor-free) - a diagnostic security tool for Windows.

 ---